 Even Better Sequel: Although all of Costello's first three albums are highly acclaimed, This Year's Model is generally regarded as better than My Aim Is True thanks to the Attractions.
 And Armed Forces is often regarded as better than This Year's Model due to its increased musical complexity and the presence of Signature Songs "Accidents Will Happen", "Oliver's Army" and "(What's So Funny 'bout) Peace, Love and Understanding".

-Once, in a drunken rant, called James Brown and Ray Charles "niggers"; he later explained that he was trying to bring a tiresome conversation to a swift conclusion, not expecting his comments to appear in the newspapers.
+Once, in a drunken rant, called James Brown and Ray Charles "niggers"; he later explained that he was trying to bring a tiresome conversation in a bar with Stephen Stills and Bonnie Bramlett to a swift conclusion, not expecting his comments to appear in the newspapers.
 Charles publicly forgave him, saying "...drunk talk doesn't mean anything."
 The incident has been mostly forgotten now, but it severely hurt his career in America at the time.
 He didn't tour the States again until 1981.
 Costello felt guilty about the incident for a long time afterwards, turning down an offer to meet his idol Charles out of embarrassment.

 His perception as an "angry" singer-songwriter, which is truer of his earlier work.
 He's mellowed considerably with age.

-"This Offer Is Unrepeatable" from The Juliet Letters also qualifies.
+"This Offer Is Unrepeatable" from The Juliet Letters.
 It's supposed to represent an extreme form of junk mail (in keeping with the album's theme of correspondence), where the receiver is promised power of life and death over the rich, amongst other things, and is asked to sign the letter in blood.

-Sophomore Slump - This Year's Model is a notable aversion, being considered one of his best albums.
+Sophomore Slump: Averted with This Year's Model, which is considered one of his best albums.